tm2space/HDRM/README.md

 ## Build Instructions

-We are working on a detailed "How to Build an HDRM" guide, which will be released on **1 August**.
+We are working on a detailed "How to Build an HDRM" guide, which will be released soon.

 ---